ThiagoCorreaSilva/MushcFlow/README.md

 Compiling: you can just clone or download source code and open with QtCreator

-Installation: you can use the file "MushcFlow_Installer.exe" or if you dont want the installer, download the "MushcFlow.zip" and open "MushcFlow.exe"!
+Installation: you can use the file "MushcFlow_Installer.exe" or if you dont want the installer, download the "MushcFlow.zip" and open "MushcFlow.exe"! (using the installer, you need to run the MushcFlow with ADM!)

 ## Help
 If you app dont open or another error occure to you, please go to MushcFlow root folder and delete the file "configs.json"! and open MushcFlow again